-We determine the executive's actual level of variable compensation by assessing the named executive officer's actual results, and rewarding the executive in accordance with the terms of the variable pay programs.
-In developing the framework, we seek to set total cash compensation (base salary plus variable pay) to meet our goal of ensuring that our cash compensation levels are competitive and to enable us to retain our named executive officers, each of whom we believe to be key personnel and key talent.
+Variable Pay.
+With respect to named executive officers, we determine the targeted level of variable cash compensation by participating in salary surveys administered by third parties.
+After developing a competitive framework, we determine the executive's actual level of variable compensation by assessing the named executive officer's actual results, and rewarding the executive in accordance with the terms of the variable pay programs.
+In developing the competitive framework, we seek to set total cash compensation (base salary plus variable pay) above the average of the surveyed market to meet our goal of ensuring that our cash compensation levels are very competitive and to enable us to retain our named executive officers, each of whom we believe to be key personnel and key talent.